Contents:

-This section describes a way to create a Java-type SCF function deployment package using Gradle.
-As long as the created zip package conforms to the following rules, it can be recognized and called by the SCF runtime environment.
+This document describes how to create a Java-type SCF function deployment package with Gradle.
+As long as the created zip package conforms to the following rules, it can be recognized and invoked by the SCF runtime environment.

 Environment Preparations

-Make sure that you have Java and Gradle installed.
+Make sure that you have installed Java and Gradle.
 For the Java version, please use JDK 8.
-You can download and install the JDK appropriate for your system using OpenJDK (Linux) or at www.java.com.
+You can download and install the JDK appropriate for your system through OpenJDK (Linux) or at www.java.com.

 The specific installation instructions can be found at https://gradle.org/install/.
-The following describes how to manually install it:
+The following describes how to install it manually:

 gradle -v